ertgl/cx-tagged-template/README.md

       emit,
     )
     {
-      // Get the last value from the stack by removing it. const prefix = stack.values.pop();
+      // Get the last value by removing it from the stack. const prefix = stack.values.pop();

-      // Keep the CX runtime error-free.
+      // Keep the CX runtime error-free:
-      if (typeof prefix === "string")
+      // Ignore the values that the operator cannot be applied to. if (typeof prefix === "string")
       {
-        for (let i = 0; i < stack.values.length; i++)
+        // Iterate over the values in the stack. for (let i = 0; i < stack.values.length; i++) {
-        {
+          // Get the value of the current index. const value = stack.values[i];

-          const value = stack.values[i];
+          // Keep the CX runtime error-free:

-          // Only string values can be prefixed. if (typeof value === "string")
+          // Ignore the values that the operator cannot be applied to. if (typeof value === "string")
           {
-            stack.values[i] = `${prefix}${value}`;
+            // Mutate the value in the stack. stack.values[i] = `${prefix}${value}`;
           }
         }